 Restoration partnerships and projects

-It is only through partnerships that we have begun the process of restoring Arizona forests.
+It is only through partnerships that we can restore Arizona forests.

 Four Forest Restoration Initiative